LionelB5/polygon-books-hardhat/learning/TUTORIAL.md

 ## Getting started

+**Note:** This project has evolved since writing this tutorial, checkout the following commit to ensure you are using a version of this project compatible with this tutorial: `f586542b2eb9c4ce8903469883215c1ca70c735c`

 Ensure you have followed the following sections described in the `README.md`:

 - Configure MetaMask to connect to the Polygon Mumbai Testnet